wuxxin/salt-shared/roles/snapshot_backup/README.md

     status: "present"
     config:
       backup:
-        type: "host_lvm" {# restricted to same host where snapshot_backup:host:present = True, backup_snapshot host will enforce this #}
+        type: "lvm_host" {# restricted to same host where snapshot_backup:host:present = True, backup_snapshot host will enforce this #}
         host_device: "omoikane/host_root" {# the lvm device we are going to make a snapshot from #}
         target_device: "vda" {# the desired target device name in the backupvm #}
         mount: "vda"
         source: "/"
         exclude:

-client pillar for the backup vm itself: type="self", omit "mount"
+client pillar for the backup vm itself: type="plain", omit "mount"
 ---
 snapshot_backup:
   client:
     status: "present"
     config:
-      type: "self" {# do not use libvirt for vm management, ignore lvm, just execute duply from local source #}
+      type: "plain" {# do not use libvirt for vm management, ignore lvm, just execute duply from local source #}
       backup:
         source: "/mnt/backup_config_cache/config"
         exclude: